bitburner/ivre-wizard/README.md

     - This is the number of instances of NMAP that do the actual scan.
 If you have 1000 hosts to scan and choose 10 instances, 10 NMAPS will scan 100 hosts each simultaneously.
 Be careful here as this is CPU intensive.
 Not RAM intensive at all so keep that in mind if making say a virtual machine to run this from.

 - Do the scan
     - This runs the scan according to your inputs.
 When it finishes the scan it will use "ivre scan2db" and import the scan in the database.
 Then "ivre db2view nmap" will create a "view" according to your Category and other data from the NMAP scan.
 This can take as long as the scan sometimes if a lot of data was returned for hosts (Lots of open ports etc).
-Finally it will start the “ivre httpd” on “0.0.0.0” and you can access the webpage http://127.0.0.1/ and see the data that was just added.
+Finally, it will start the “ivre httpd” on “0.0.0.0” and you can access the webpage http://127.0.0.1/ and see the data that was just added.
 No data?
 Did you run the script as sudo?
 It needs to be in order to find its “scans” folder.

     @bitburner